 As in many English houses, the basement is the heart of the house, with a kitchen table top made of recycled yoghurt containers on a wood base.
 The counters are made of teak from an old school lab.
 The living area opens out to a garden, with a patio made of old bricks from the original house, and a vegetable patch.
 The front path is also made of bricks and bits of stone.
-A study in contrasts, this semi-detached Victorian house (1870) is outwardly very conventional and traditional looking but has been transformed for the 21st century.
-This year, through their ecological renovations, the architect owners have reduced the carbon footprint by 60%, compared to other similar houses.
-Sustainable features include solar panels on the rear extension and rainwater and grey water saving techniques.

 They insulated all the walls with 4 inches of tongue and groove wood fibre board and covered it with clay plaster.
 The original window frames have been retained, but windows are sashed and double glazed.
 The floor boards were lifted, insulated and replaced with a new oak floor from sustainable sources.
 They inserted a light pipe which provides natural light in a dark hallway.